 The Tentative Lists of States Parties are published by the World Heritage Centre at its website and/or in working documents in order to ensure transparency, access to information and to facilitate harmonization of Tentative Lists at regional and thematic levels.

-The publication of any such advice, opinion, statement or other information documentation on the World Heritage Centre’s website and/or on working documents also does not imply the expression of any opinion whatsoever on the part of the Secretariat of UNESCO or of the World Heritage Centre concerning the legal status of any country, territory, city or area or of its boundaries.
+The sole responsibility for the content of each Tentative List lies with the State Party concerned.
+The publication of the Tentative Lists does not imply the expression of any opinion whatsoever of the World Heritage Committee or of the World Heritage Centre or of the Secretariat of UNESCO concerning the legal status of any country, territory, city or area or of its boundaries.

 Property names are listed in the language in which they have been submitted by the State Party

 Kastelli at Pattijoki represents the earliest monumental construction in Finland in a form which is rarely found in hunter-catherer cultures.
 It is likely that the construction was related to the hunting of seals on spring ice away from dwelling places.
 The rampart is surrounded by stone cairns, which probably represent the remains of holes made for the keeping of killed animals.
 Having demanded a great deal of work to construct, Kastelli is a concrete manifestation of social organisation in Finland during the Stone Age.
 Althought it is now situated close to present habitation, this enormous ancient monument complexe has been preserved nearly in its original and natural state.